Bosch Building Technologies

 View full article

-Question What files will I need backed up to fully restore Network Recorder?
-Answer The locations that you need to backup will be listed as follows.
-All files in these directories need to be backed up.
-C:\Program Files\Telex Communications\Telex Network Recorder\DataFiles C:\Program Files\MySQL\MySQL Server 4.1 C:\Program Files\MySQL\MySQL Server 5.0 C:\TL Recorder Files E:\MySQL Server 4.1 E:\MySQL Server 5.0 E:\TL Recorder Files NOTE: You may not have some directories listed above, this is nothing to worry about.
-This document covers our older NR and the newer NR-V2. © Copyright Bosch Security Systems All rights reserved.
+Question How are IP-223s interfaced with Tone Controlled Radios?
+Answer In 2 wire mode the wires are connected to the DB-25 connector at pins 13 and 25.
+In 4 wire mode the TX pair is connected to DB-25 pins 13 and 25, and the RX pair is connected to pins 12 and 24.
+The corresponding radio connections will be specified by the manufacturer.
+Some models have built in tone remote adapter boards, and some may require a tone remote adapter board between the IP-223 and the radio. © Copyright Bosch Security Systems All rights reserved.
 Text, images, graphics, sound, animations and videos as well as the arrangement of the same in Bosch offline knowledgebase (help file) are protected by copyright and other intellectual property rights.
 The content of these offline knowledgebase may not be copied, disseminated, altered or made accessible to third parties for commercial purposes.
 Some Bosch web sites may also contain text, images, graphics, sound, animations and videos subject to third party copyrights.
 Warranty Note This information is provided by Bosch Security Systems ''AS IS'' and without warranty of any kind, expressed or implied, including (but not limited to) any implied warranties of merchantability, fitness for any particular purpose or non-infringement.
 While the information provided in believed to be accurate, it may include errors or inaccuracies.
 Bosch Security Systems will not be liable for any damages of any kind arising from use of this tool, including, but not limited to, direct, indirect, incidental, punitive and consequential damages.

 View full article

-Question Is there a Quick Start Guide for Network Recorder and Remote Database Reviewer?
-Answer See attached © Copyright Bosch Security Systems All rights reserved.
+Question How can I troubleshoot IP Console and Gateway Audio Transport across a network?
+Answer On initial set up of a console system, often the most frequent problem is the failure of Consoles and IP-223s to communicate across the network.
+Common causes of this are: Typos in addressing, such as multicast addresses and port numbers not matching on end to end devices.
+Firewall turned "ON" in console computers Multicast being blocked across the network due to router settings, etc Use of the Telex “VU Meter” program (download at http://www.telex.com/us/dispatch/file?i=97544&lg=eng) is an excellent and quick way to determine if data is present on the correct port numbers.
+Open VU Meter with the appropriate multicast address and port number entered in the blanks.
+Turn the program on.
+Send a test call on the TX or RX port numbers and see if VU Meter indicates digital audio activity.
+You may open multiple instances of VU Meter to simultaneously monitor TX and RX port numbers.
+Verification that audio data is being sent out on the correct address, but not arriving at the far end of the network may indicate a problem with network configurations, that is, blocking of multicast traffic.
+Please note that some newer switches are intelligent enough to contain routing functions, which can be unintentionally enabled in some situations. © Copyright Bosch Security Systems All rights reserved.
 Text, images, graphics, sound, animations and videos as well as the arrangement of the same in Bosch offline knowledgebase (help file) are protected by copyright and other intellectual property rights.
 The content of these offline knowledgebase may not be copied, disseminated, altered or made accessible to third parties for commercial purposes.
 Some Bosch web sites may also contain text, images, graphics, sound, animations and videos subject to third party copyrights.
 Warranty Note This information is provided by Bosch Security Systems ''AS IS'' and without warranty of any kind, expressed or implied, including (but not limited to) any implied warranties of merchantability, fitness for any particular purpose or non-infringement.
 While the information provided in believed to be accurate, it may include errors or inaccuracies.
 Bosch Security Systems will not be liable for any damages of any kind arising from use of this tool, including, but not limited to, direct, indirect, incidental, punitive and consequential damages.

 View full article